Zillow Acquisition History

 Impact on Agent Workflow

-The acquisition greatly improved the scheduling experience for both agents and home buyers.
+The integration of ShowingTime aimed to greatly improve the scheduling experience for both agents and home buyers, embedding Zillow deeper into the agent's daily workflow.